 How does Unroll Me work?

-Unroll Me employs a simple yet effective three-step process that transforms inbox chaos into organized simplicity.
+Unroll me employs a simple yet effective three-step process that transforms inbox chaos into organized simplicity.

 The scanning process

-When you first connect your email account to Unroll Me, the tool performs a comprehensive scan of your inbox.
+When you first connect your email account to Unroll me, the tool performs a comprehensive scan of your inbox.
 This is to identify all subscription-based emails.

 This intelligent scanning technology analyzes your email history, recognizing patterns and sender information.